MoaazAtik/Shaky/README.md

 On the Notes Screen:
 - You will find essential notes about using the app.
 Here, you'll discover instructions on overcoming **common obstacles** you may face, such as background operation disruptions.
-- Additiaonally you'll find a reference to the app's **Privacy Policy**.
+- Additionally you'll find a reference to the app's **Privacy Policy**.

 <br>